cmeng94/dog-breed-classifier/project_writeup.md

 <a id='def'></a>
 ## 1. Project Definition

-* **Project Overview**: In this project, we build a model to process real-world, user-supplied images.
+* **Project Overview**: In this project, we build an algorithm to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+If supplied an image of a human, the algorithm will identify the resembling dog breed.
 The [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) that the model will be trained on is provided by Udacity, which contains dog image data of 133 dog breeds split to train, validation and testing sets.

 * **Problem Statement**: The algorithm we develop consists of three parts: a dog detector, a human face detector and a dog breed classifier.
 While we can use existing methods for detecting dog and human face, we will build a CNN for the purpose of dog breed classification.
 There are two ways of building a CNN: 1) construct from scratch, and 2) use [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning).
 Details of these two methods will be discussed later on.